dwayne/elm-calculator-tutorial/src/README.md

 ### Application Logic

-The brains of the application is handled by JavaScript and hence, in our case as Elm developers, by Elm.
+The brains of the application is managed by JavaScript and hence, in our case as Elm developers, by Elm.
 In this part of the process I build a logical model for the application domain.
 Elm really shines during this part of the process because functional programming using modules, opaque types, union types, pattern matching, immutable data types, and pure functions supports a delightful approach to [data modeling](https://thoughtbot.com/blog/data-modeling-resources-in-elm).

-I don't practice test-driven development but I do test and unit testing the tricky parts of my application logic helps me to find and fix bugs.
+I don't practice [test-driven development](https://cleancoders.com/episode/clean-code-episode-6-p1) but I do test and unit testing the tricky parts of my application logic helps me to find and fix bugs.

 ### Web Application = UI + Application Logic